Standing engagement

 What stays current automatically?Q1

 Market context updates continuously — vendor pricing, alternatives, momentum signals.
-Your internal data updates quarterly through structured reviews with Evale.
+Your inventory updates quarterly through structured reviews.
 You're not maintaining a spreadsheet.
-You're validating what the system already knows.
+You're validating what the system surfaces.

 How much time does this take from my team?Q1

-After setup: about 2 hours per quarter.
-That's the review session where we walk through what changed, which hypotheses matter, and what decisions need attention.
-Between reviews, the system watches.
+About 2 hours per quarter.
+That's the review session where we walk through what changed, which decisions are forming, and what needs attention.
+Between reviews, we watch.
 You don't.

 What happens to my data?Q2